CaffeineMC/sodium/README.md

 # Sodium (for Fabric)

-Sodium is a free and open-source optimization mod for the Minecraft client which improves frame rates and reduces micro-stutter  while fixing many graphical issues in Minecraft.
+Vanilla Sodium is a free and open-source fork of Sodium for Minecraft aiming to improve performance for lower-end computers

 ### 📥 Installation